High-frequency intraday trading for battery storages: Results

 The DP rolling intrinsic optimization relies on numerous parameters, each influencing trading behavior and solution accuracy in different ways.
 This section compares key storage and optimization parameters, demonstrating that our year-long trading results remain robust and that the parameters’ effects align with expectations.

 To achieve this, we compare the effects of varying injection-efficiencies (assuming $\eta^+ = \eta^-$), linear degradation costs $\nu_\text{deg}$ and maximum storage capacities $\bar s$, each for three different equidistant DP value function grids $G$ with granularity $\vert G \vert = m$.
 Table \ref{tab:dp_param} provides a shortened overview of yearly rewards for each of the optimizations.
 Two clear trends can be observed as expected: A finer grid $G$ (larger $m$) results in more profitable trading as the solution is more accurate, and more penalizing injection efficiencies $\eta$ and linear degradation costs $\nu$ result in lower rewards because fewer trading opportunities become profitable.
 Both parameters have a significant effect on profits, with the most favorable settings nearly doubling the profits of the least favorable setting.
-This is especially interesting for the case of degradation cost, which are likely to decrease significantly in the near future, thereby greatly increasing the profitability of short-term trading on intraday markets.
+This is especially interesting for the case of degradation costs, which are likely to decrease significantly in the near future, thereby greatly increasing the profitability of short-term trading on intraday markets.

-Additionally, batteries with a smaller maximum storage capacity produce larger profits per MW storage capacity, as the increased trading flexibility of larger batteries profits from the same most profitable trading opportunities as with a smaller battery, and only adds less profitable trades on top.
-For similar reasons, a battery with a duration of $2$h yields lower profits, but more than half of the profits observed for our standard setup with a duration of $1$h.
+Additionally, batteries with a smaller maximum storage capacity produce larger profits per MWh storage capacity, which is mainly caused by limited market depth and liquidity.
+Operating a larger storage system requires executing larger trade volumes.
+To fill these larger volumes, the algorithm must sweep deeper into the limit order book, consequently accepting progressively worse prices and shrinking the captured price spreads.
+Similarly, a battery with a duration of $2$h yields lower profits, but more than half of the profits observed for our standard setup with a duration of $1$h, because it can no longer charge and discharge in the hour(s) of the singular best price(s) of the day.